Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 We're not the minority and the oddballs.

-Fifty-three percent of people, 18 to 34, think the government should promote traditional values.
+53% of people, 18 to 34, think the government should promote traditional values.

 What is this?

-General Motors announces the Chevy Spark, another fully electric car, CNN Money.com.
+General Motors announces the Chevy Spark, another fully electric car, CNNmoney.com?

 No, it's what it says.

-In 2013, the Chevy Spark EV will be sold in limited markets in the U.S. and other countries.
+The Chevy Spark EV will be sold in limited markets in the U.S. and other countries.

-A gasoline-powered version of the Spark is expected to go on sale early next year.
+The gasoline-powered version of the Spark is expected to go on sale early next year.

 I don't know about you folks.

-I have I have dreamed of wanting to own a car called Spark.
+I have dreamed of wanting to own a car called Spark.

-And now it truth can be told.
+And now, truth can be told.

-But but the gasoline version comes out not long after the EV electronic version comes out.
+So we have a miniature Volt, apparently, a miniature version, but the gasoline version comes out not long after the EV electronic version comes out.

 Back to wrap it up after this.